brianhouse/sound_art/projects/4_final_project.md

 ### Schedule

-We will have a preliminary critique one week (4/27) after your proposal is due, and a final critique one week later (5/4) during our exam time (8:30–11:30 AM).
+We will have a preliminary critique one week (after your proposal is due, and a final critique during our exam time.
 Issues raised in the preliminary critique should be addressed in some way by the final.
 Depending on the nature of the proposals, we will organize a means of experiencing the works as intended.
-Documentation is due on 5/7 (the end of the semester).
+Documentation is due by the end of the exam period.